Theft Lawyer in Orlando, Florida

 If you or a loved one is charged with theft, you need a criminal defense lawyer.
 And not just any lawyer.
 You need an experienced and passionate theft lawyer who can give you the aggressive defense you need.

 That’s why we’re here.
-Our firm will work with you to stand up for your rights.
+Our property crimes attorney will work with you to stand up for your rights.

 Contact the team at Orlando Denfese today to schedule a free consultation.